Ubuntu is the most popular Linux flavour owing to its simplicity and easiness for any Linux newbie.

 Use Preload.

 Preload is a utility capable of making your programs open much faster.
-It works by monitoring programs that you commonly run and pre-loads binaries and dependencies of these common programs during startup.
+It works by monitoring programs you commonly run and pre-loads binaries and dependencies of these common programs during startup.
 You can install preload with this command -

 sudo apt-get install preload